-So what kind of mathematics degree programs should you apply to?
-The best mathematics degree you could pursue is one that will immediately be useful to you in your current position.
+So what kind of math degree programs should you apply to?
+The best math degree you could pursue is one that will immediately be useful to you in your current position.
 The best mathematics degree will also enhance your resume so you can apply to better-paying, more fulfilling jobs.
 Start researching and apply to a few programs now – it doesn’t mean you have to commit to any one just yet.
 Perhaps you’ll receive a scholarship, financial aid, or the schedule of the program will perfectly match your needs – but you won’t know until you gather all the pertinent information!
 Knowledge is power.

 Certifications in Math and Statistics

 People who are already professionals, or who would simply like to enhance their career path with a certificate in mathematics, would be wise to pursue an online or in-person program.
 There are plenty of online certificate in mathematics options available to prospective students at in-demand schools such as University of Wisconsin-Madison, Indiana University East, Cambridge College, Lesley University, and more.
 Certificates in mathematics are excellent investments because they’re often much less expensive and less time-consuming than degree programs.
 Certificates in mathematics provide much-needed skills students are often able to utilize in their workplaces right away.
 Types of mathematics certificates people can apply for include mathematics specialist, math teacher, and online graduate certificate in mathematics.